logos-co/logos-storage-ui/README.md

 The settings are saved to the preferences file to preserve the onboarding defaults, but the active configuration is stored in `${HOME}/.logos_storage/config.json`.
 You can tweak the values there directly.
 Note that running the onboarding again will override any onboarding-related values.

-To restart the onboarding process, simply delete the preferences file and relaunch the application.
+To restart the onboarding process, simply delete the preferences file and relaunch the application or use the debug panel (ctrl + d) to reset the onboarding state.

 The debug panel also provides access to the module's configuration JSON for runtime configuration tweaks.
 See the module's [API reference](https://logos-co.github.io/logos-storage-module/latest/api_reference.html) for a list of configuration options.
 To apply changes, restart the Storage Module.